Synopsis

 “I saw a crocodile and it did exist.”
 Jolyon Rea, Bristol Bus Driver, 2014.

-My starting point for this project is a contemporary Bristol myth; the story of the crocodile sighted in the river Avon.
-This story chimes with my practice; I’m fascinated by the symbolism of crocodiles and the unique place they hold in the human imagination.
-For me this story represents Bristolian playfulness, humour and an appetite for mysteries….
+Bristol based artist Dorcas Casey’s starting point for this project was a contemporary Bristol myth; the story of the crocodile sighted in the river Avon.
+This story chimes with her practice, as she is fascinated by the symbolism of crocodiles and the unique place they hold in the human imagination.

 “Crocodiles are ancient symbols of resilience and regeneration, creatures that reside at the margins of the unknown, serving as a connection between our present and the deep past.
 It’s no wonder that stories about crocodiles still capture our imagination.”Dorcas Casey, Artist